thesrikarpaida/Few-Cryptography-Algorithms/README.md

 # Few-Cryptography-Algorithms

-This repository consists of python files that resemble some of the basic cryptographic algorithms and mathematical calculations.
+This repository consists of some of the basic cryptographic algorithms and mathematical calculations written in Python.